Superbition/Celestte-Docs/docs/using_voltis/views.md

 }
 ```

 The view helper accepts a second argument for passing data that will in the end be injected into a view based on key value pairs.
-Polyel uses the `{{ }}` syntax to define a tag, a tag is used to interact with the view system, anything between `{{ }}` is processed by Polyel.
+Voltis uses the `{{ }}` syntax to define a tag, a tag is used to interact with the view system, anything between `{{ }}` is processed by Voltis.

-So when we set `{{ name }}` in our HTML view, that tells Polyel that we should replace that tag with the name `Luke!` when rendering that template.
+So when we set `{{ name }}` in our HTML view, that tells Voltis that we should replace that tag with the name `Luke!` when rendering that template.
 You may have any number of these `{{ }}` tags in your views, just make sure you pass data to them.

 ## Flash Messages